cenidetiot/ngsi-js-library/doc/ocb/docs/SubscriptionsFunctions.md

 .catch((err) => console.log(err))
 ```
 ### Get a Subscription
 The `getSubscription()` function is used for retrieve a specific subscription.
 This function receive as parameter the `id` of the subscription.
-In the next example, the `getSubscription()` function receives as parameter the subscription with `id` **5a83c5463fc4dec59e4ef8e2**.
+In the next example, the `getSubscription()` function receives as parameter the subscription with `id`: `5a83c5463fc4dec59e4ef8e2`.
 ```js
 cb.getSubscription("5a83c5463fc4dec59e4ef8e2", headers)
 .then((result) => console.log(result))